Opeoluwa-Shodipe/Malariares2025/README.md

-# 🧬 Systems Immunology of Malaria
-## Replication of Single-cell Transcriptomics Revealing Inter-ethnic Variation in Immune Response to *Plasmodium falciparum*
+# Replication of Single-cell Transcriptomics Revealing Inter-ethnic Variation in Immune Response to *Plasmodium falciparum*

 This repository contains a **full replication analysis** of the study: